close

 Instructional Methods

-Power Point presentations, open discussion, examples, and explanation will be used.
+Power Point presentations, open discussion, examples, and explanations will be used.
 Attendees will have the opportunity to practice course concepts through hands-on exercises and polling questions.

 Upon successful completion of this event, program participants interested in receiving CPE credits will receive a certificate of completion.